 The limited number of ingredients used are “basics” that hopefully you’ll find in your local supermarket.

-Like my other cheesecake ingredients this lemon crunch cheesecake is made from “lighter” (reduced fat) ingredients too.
+Like my other cheesecake ingredients this no bake lemon cheesecake is made from “lighter” (reduced fat) ingredients.

 If you use or can get those you’ll save on your waistline too!